 That's it!
 I've had enough of the grey skies and drizzle-caked streets of West Yorkshire for a while.
 It's time for a break: time for the sun, time for the sea, time for something different.
-So if nothing emerges from my various blogs and social media streams over the next couple of weeks, worry not.
-I’ve exited Brexit.
-I’ve packed my case and gone in search of exotic new places and equally exotic old relatives.
-Possibly Mablethorpe promenade, possibly not.
+So if nothing emerges from my various blogs and social media streams over the next couple of weeks, worry not. … Continue reading Gone To Mablethorpe, Back Soon?

 A caption on the reverse of this photograph claims it was taken at the Marine Hotel in Barmouth in 1928.
 Other than that, I know nothing about it.
 We have, however, a marine, a car, two fashionable ladies and half a dog.
 What more could you possibly require in order to write a cracking who-done-it?